YinJC/uk-tex-faq/FAQ-lit.md

----
-layout: page
-title: What is Literate Programming?
+# What is Literate Programming?
----

 Literate programming is the combination of documentation and source together in a fashion suited for reading by human beings.